windbird-sensor/TD_RF_Module_SDK/README.md

 UPDATE:
 =======

-We strongly recommend to update the SDK from previous 4.0.0 version to the newest 4.1.0 version as soon as possible and regenerate the firmwares for all devices produced, as this version contains a modification that will ensure the best performance with the latest SIGFOX network updates.
+We strongly recommend to update the SDK from previous 4.0.0 version to the newest 4.1.0 version for TD1202 RF modules and to 5.0.0 version for TD1204 and TD1208 modules as soon as possible and regenerate the firmwares for all devices produced, as this version contains a modification that will ensure the best performance with the latest SIGFOX network updates.

 Getting the Sources
 ===================